LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 ## The matching engine

-P2P positions on Morpho benefit from a $100\%$ utilization rate, which means that, in terms of volume, there is as much supply as borrow demand.
+P2P positions on LQG benefit from a $100\%$ utilization rate, which means that, in terms of volume, there is as much supply as borrow demand.
 This is a key difference from other pool-based PLF where there is a lot more loanable liquidity than borrow demand, inducing low utilization rates of their pool and thus creating the APY spread.

-Most of the time, there will be an imbalance between supply and demand in Morpho.
+Most of the time, there will be an imbalance between supply and demand in LQG.
 For example, one can expect $n$ units of suppliers trying to match $k$ units of borrowers with $n>k$ (or vice-versa).
 The protocol needs to select $k$ happy suppliers to enjoy the P2P APY and the $n-k$ others will be put on the PLF.
 The module in the code responsible for